-The proof can be found in the Appendix.
-The assumptions regarding the symmetric search space and the uniformly distributed keys assure that each peer will be looked up with the same probability.
+The proof can be found in Appendix A. The assumptions regarding the symmetric search space and the uniformly distributed keys assure that each peer will be looked up with the same probability and that each finger will directly hit a peer.
+Since all peers are looked up with the same probability and the total number of fingers remains the same as in a regular Chord ring, the assumption that each finger will directly hit a peer is without further loss of generality.